UCL-Biosciences/Auto-Prot/README.md

 To generate the output, you can run `python main.py`.

 #### Outputs
-Running `python -m main` will generate:
+Running `python main.py` will generate:
 - Normalised protein abundance tables
 - Summary statistics
 - PCA and clustering plots